liamdawson/nightowl-pygments-style/README.md

 compatible code formatter, which supports using compatible CSS stylesheets for syntax highlighting colours.
 Using `to_css.py` in this repository will generate one of these stylesheets based on the current implementation of the theme.
+Prebuilt CSS releases are also available as releases, for tagged versions.

 ## Development